 The homeware is adorable too with lots of cute characters that I think are designed in-house.
 The Fuku Fuku Nyanko cats were new on my most recent trip, available as everything from plushies to clocks!
 I settled for a towel which is adding some extra cute to my bathroom.

 If you’re looking to make your home more kawaii then HAPiNS is a great place to start, with lots of things you won’t see anywhere else, or online.
 My home is definitely all the cuter for my visits there.

 How to get there

 The only branch I’ve visited is at the ALTA mall inside Sunshine City near Ikebukuro station.
-Thanks to the Fuku Fuku Nyanko range, I’ve finally tracked down their website (Passport is a terrible name for web searches!) and there are hundreds more branches in the Tokyo suburbs and across Japan.
+Thanks to the Fuku Fuku Nyanko range, I’ve finally tracked down their website (The name change may be because Passport was a terrible name for web searches!) and there are hundreds more branches in the Tokyo suburbs and across Japan.